 Fatty liver can be classified as alcohol- or non-alcohol-related.
 Alcohol is a direct toxin to the liver and can cause inflammation.
 Nonalcoholic fatty liver disease (NAFLD) and nonalcoholic-related steatohepatitis (NASH) are two very different diseases, and both can be caused by fat building up in the liver.

 Some of the causes of fatty liver include:

 Unhealthy eating habits

 Our physical health depends on the kind of food we eat.
 There has been a drastic change in the selection of food nowadays.
-Individuals are more focused on eating junk food, high-calorie foods (like red meats, sweets, etc.) and drinks (like carbonated drinks, packed juices, energy drinks, etc.), and alcohol.
-Such poor dietary habits are one of the many causes of fatty liver.
+Individuals are more focused on eating junk food, high-calorie foods (red meats, sweets, etc.), drinks (carbonated drinks, packed juices, energy drinks, etc.), and alcohol.
+Such poor dietary habits are one of the many causes of fatty liver disease.

 The development of fatty liver is associated with lifestyle diseases such as poor eating habits, physical inactivity, and smoking.

 Fatty liver is also associated with type II diabetes, obesity, high triglyceride levels in the blood, celiac disease, and Wilson’s disease (abnormality of copper metabolism).

 NAFLD is linked to medicines like tamoxifen (Soltamox), amiodarone injection (Nestorone), amiodarone oral (Cordarone, Pacerone), and methotrexate (Rheumatrex Dose Pack, Trexall).

 There is evidence to suggest the presence of an association between insulin resistance and the development of NAFLD.
 In this situation, although the body makes adequate insulin, the ability of cells to adequately use that insulin to metabolize glucose is abnormal.
 The relative excess of glucose is then stored as fat and can accumulate in the liver.